Neuropsychological and Learning Evaluation Services

 - School Observation – When clinically indicated, observations are conducted prior to the pediatric neuropsychologist’s initial meeting with the child.
 This may be in person or virtual, and might take place during the area of study that is of concern (i.e., reading, math, etc.) or a challenging time period during the school day.
 Consultations with educators and clinicians who work with the child may also be conducted at this time.

 - Testing Sessions – Each child meets with the pediatric neuropsychologist to complete a series of activities and performance-based tests that are carefully selected to assess key areas of functioning and provide a better understanding of how the child thinks and learns about the world.
 The neuropsychologist utilizes behavioral observations and standardized data to tailor each session to meet the child’s needs.
-Testing is typically completed over the course of three sessions and includes appropriate breaks to ensure children show their best work.
+Testing is typically completed over the course of several sessions and includes appropriate breaks to ensure children show their best work.